 Advanced Scholarship award!

-The Giles Foreman Centre for Acting are delighted to announce the return of their annual half-scholarship, offering one actor or actor/director a subsidised place on the 16-month Post-Graduate-Equivalent advanced Professional Intensive Actor / Actor-Director Programme, and training from some of the world’s leading acting coaches.
+The Giles Foreman Centre for Acting are delighted to confirm the details of their annual half-scholarship, offering one actor or actor/director a subsidised place on the 16-month Post-Graduate-Equivalent advanced Professional Intensive Actor / Actor-Director Programme, and training from some of the world’s leading acting coaches.
 It can be applied for via an online submission process, for those not based within easy travelling-distance from our Centres.

 Actors and actor/directors are invited to submit a one-to-five minute video-audition; a shortlist of 10 will be invited to an audition-day in London with a panel including Giles Foreman.
 The person chosen gains a scholarship granting them a place on the postgraduate course for 50% of the standard fee, worth over £5,900, and access to some of the finest acting training available.

-The Giles Foreman Centre for Acting is a privately run studio based in Dean Street, Soho in London’s West End.
-The studio actively seeks to open up its training to all, and despite being a self-funded institution, is exploring ways to reach out to talent irrespective of the financial or social background.
+GFCA is privately run, set up on a not-for-profit basis, and actively seeks to open up its training to all, despite being a self-funded institution.
+GFCA is keen to reach out to talent irrespective of the financial or social background.

 It was set up by Giles Foreman, one of the foremost acting coaches who taught for many years at the original Drama Centre London, where many of today’s leading actors trained such as Michael Fassbender, Tom Hardy, Ruta Gedmintas (Che, Heroes) and Santiago Cabreras (Borgias).
 Giles is supported by Christopher Fettes, co-founder of Drama Centre who has trained actors including Colin Firth, Sean Connery, Pierce Brosnan, Tom Hardy and Sir Anthony Hopkins.